tekknolagi/tekknolagi.github.com/_posts/2026-02-24-toy-fuzzer.md

 Then we want to come up with our invariants.
 I picked the invariant that, under the same preconditions, the heap will look the after running an optimized program as it would under an un-optimized program.
-So we can delete instructions, but if we store the wrong information or cache stale loads, we will probably catch that.
+So we can delete instructions, but if we don't have a load-bearing store, store the wrong information, or cache stale loads, we will probably catch that.

 ```python
 def verify_program(bb):